UCSD-Historical-Enrollment-Data/2022Spring/README.md

 # Spring 2022 Enrollment Data
-Enrollment data for Spring 2022.
+Enrollment data for Spring 2022 at UC San Diego.

 ## Supported Courses
 I only have enrollment data for: